-To get optimum performance from your Shelbourne Reynolds stripping header the operator should follow the following procedures of operation.
+To get optimum performance from your Shelbourne Header the operator should follow the procedures and checks of operation:

-Engaging the drive

-In order to prevent the rotor drive torque limiter from operating when engaging the header drive the following procedure should be followed:

-- 1. Run combine engine at idle speed. - 2.
-If manual engagement, engage the drum of the combine and then gently operate the lever to engage the stripping head, avoiding snatch in the drive. - 3.
-If your combine is fitted with electric or hydro-electric clutch engagement, the header drive should be engaged before the drum, therefore the complete workings of the combine and header will engage at the same time, thus reducing the snatch in the header drive line.
-Alternatively, hydro-electric clutches maybe fitted with a restrictor. - 4.
-Increase combine engine speed to the working rpm.

-Stripping rotor speed setting

-The minimum speed should be set to ensure that all grains/seed is stripped from the ear of the crop.
-It is unnecessary to run the rotor faster than that required to strip all the crop as this only causes the machine to intake more straw and also will reduce the life of the stripping elements.
+- 1. Ensure that all the necessary procedures of preparation for use described in this manual have been carried out. - 2.
+Set the combine and header to the basic setting chart for the particular crop to be harvested. - 3.
+Engaging the drive: In order to prevent the rotor drive torque limiter from operating when engaging the header drive follow procedure below: - Run combine engine at idle speed. - If manual engagement, engage the drum of the combine and then gently operate the lever to engage the Shelbourne Header, avoiding snatch in the drive. - If your combine is fitted with electric or hydro-electric clutch engagement, the header drive should be engaged before the separator, therefore the separator of the combine and the header will engage at the same time, thus reducing the snatch in the header drive line.
+Alternatively, hydro-electric clutches maybe fitted with a restrictor (Ref.
+Bulletin TSB-01025). - Increase combine engine speed to the working rpm. - 4.
+Stripping rotor speed setting: The minimum speed should be selected to ensure that all grain/seed is stripped from the ear of the crop.
+It is unnecessary to run the rotor faster than that required to strip all the crop, as this only causes the machine to intake more straw and also will reduce the life of the stripping elements. - 5.
+Front cowl setting (Adjustable deflector)